webnativedev/SINUS/README.md

 ## Integration Tests

-By using WebApplicationFactory we can execute isolated tests in-memory.
+By using a custom WebApplicationFactory we can execute isolated tests in-memory.
 This mode helps in REST-based tests, but is not compatible with Selenium tests requiring a publicly available service.

 Hereby we see methods that instrument the code that is checked by the integration test to be able to evaluate the code coverage.